COURSES

 At Trainwest, we support students throughout their learning journey, ensuring they can access the resources and guidance they need to succeed.

-• Trainer & Assessor Assistance: Our experienced trainers and assessors provide students with guidance and support throughout their course.
+• Trainer & Assessor Assistance: Our experienced Trainers and Assessors provide guidance and student support throughout the course.

 Course Outcome